 Generally, when you run the demo, does it look good and help you understand the feature?
 Where might there be room for improvement?
 You can either leave notes in the code in a comment, or include them in a commit message.

-Standardize the top stuff to have 1) a shbang with python2 (not just python), 2) utf-8 encoding, and 3) a comment:
+Standardize the top stuff to have 1) a shebang with python, 2) utf-8 encoding, and 3) a comment:

 Follow PEP-8 mostly, some exceptions: